alpersonalwebsite/ai-product-business-proposal/README.md

 **What business metrics will you apply to determine the success of your product?
 Good metrics are clearly defined and easily measurable.
 Specify how you will establish a baseline value to provide a point of comparison.**

-Waste reduction and Revenue gain: we can contrast how many trays we were throwing after and before, in concept of…
+Waste reduction and Revenue gain: we can contrast how many trays we were throwing after and before, in concept of...

 * Damaged trays

-… then, traduce the quantity into money.
+... then, traduce the quantity into money.

 We have other possible metrics derived from this one.
 For example, Community happiness and engagement in relation to the waste reduction.
 However, to properly measure this we should partner with a third-party organization/s that can help us to traduce our numbers (number of trays or amount of meat) into environmental measurable data.